TrafeX/CLKB/README.md

 Install
 =======
 You want to use this app?
+If you are on debian/ubuntu, you can!
-Then follow these steps:
+Follow these steps:

+1. Make sure you have python and python-dateutil installed (apt-get install python python-dateutil)
-1. Download the latest version here: <https://github.com/TrafeX/CLKB/tags>
+2. Download the latest version here: <https://github.com/downloads/TrafeX/CLKB/clkb_1.0.0-1_all.deb>
-2. Copy the clkb file to /usr/local/bin
+3. Install with dpkg -i clkb_*.deb
-3. Typ clkb --help or see below for usage information
+4. Typ clkb --help or see below for how to use

 Usage
 =====